9 Types of Corporate Videos Businesses Need in 2026

 Best for:

-- Careers or “Join Us” webpages
+- Careers or “Join Our Team” webpages

-- LinkedIn job listings
+- LinkedIn job listings and targeted recruitment ads

-- University or campus recruitment
+- University or campus recruitment campaigns

 9. FAQ Videos